tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 YANG {{!RFC6020}} {{!RFC7950}} is a data modeling language used to model configuration data, state data, Remote Procedure Calls, and notifications for network management protocols such as the Network Configuration Protocol (NETCONF) {{!RFC6241}} or RESTCONF {{!RFC8040}}.
 The YANG language supports a small set of built-in data types and provides mechanisms to derive other types from the built-in types.

 This document introduces a collection of common data types derived from the built-in YANG data types.
-The derived data types, identities, and groupings are designed to be the common definitions applicable for modeling Traffic Engineering (TE) features in model(s) defined outside of this document.
-These types can be used by non-TE modules per the guidance in {{Section 4.12 of ?I-D.ietf-netmod-rfc8407bis}}.
+The derived data types, identities, and groupings are designed to be the common definitions applicable mainly for modeling Traffic Engineering (TE) features in model(s) defined outside of this document.
+Nevertheless, these common definitions can be used by any other module per the guidance in {{Section 4.12 of ?I-D.ietf-netmod-rfc8407bis}}.

 This document adds new common data types, identities, and groupings to both the "ietf-te-types" and the "ietf-te-packet-types" YANG models and obsoletes {{!RFC8776}}.
 For further details, refer to the revision statements of the YANG modules in {{te-yang-code}} and {{pkt-yang-code}} or the changes summary in {{changes-bis}}.